nimimo Logonimimo

 Timeline

-- Substreak Treasury Proposal.
+• Substreak Treasury Proposal.
 First on-chain treasury proposal in Enjin Relaychain history (Referendum #1, 150,000 ENJ).
 Approved unanimously by Enjin governance — 1,111,916 ENJ aye, 0 ENJ nay (100%).
-Substreak was later discontinued by the author because its custodial wallet model conflicted with the non-custodial position nimimo was being designed around.
+Substreak's consumer interface was later sunset by the author because its wallet model was custodial, conflicting with the non-custodial position nimimo was being designed around.
+The Substreak infrastructure layer (staking APIs, DRIP reward automation) remains live and continues to serve ecosystem partners, including Etherscape's Community Wallet system.

 Elsewhere